CircuitVerse/CircuitVerse/.github/PULL_REQUEST_TEMPLATE.md

 **What does this PR do?**<br>
 Please enter a short summary of what you did.

-**Describe the changes this PR makes.**<br>
-Please describe all commits included in this PR and what they do.

 **Screenshots of the changes (If any)**<br>
 Please include any screenshots of the changes you have made.